vasu1818/WCMC-Pracs/README.md

-Practicals of WCMC practical list:
+Practicals of Android Apps as in WCMC practical list
 @CHARUSAT